minhyeok2001/Depth_Anything/README.md

 # Depth_Anything

 1. Complete Depth Anything Code including **Data Preprocessing, Loss Functions, and Training Process with metrics**

+2. Basic Teacher & Student Result

-2. Idea application on Depth Anything
+3. Idea application on Depth Anything
    - _Is margin for feature alignment loss necessary?_
        -> **_What if we conduct feature alignment using embeddings derived from the depth map input?_**

+4. Ablation study

 ---

 Original paper & code